 The healthiest bread choices tend to be whole grain bread.
 The brands of bread that GOLO recommends don't contain many (if any) preservatives.

 Whole grain bread usually has whole grain as one of the first ingredients and hasn't had its fiber, vitamins, or minerals removed.

 6. Be mindful of meat and dairy

 Meat and dairy provide protein and healthy fats to your diet.
-But be sure to check labels.
+But be sure to check the labels.
 Some meats may come pre-seasoned or marinated with ingredients that aren’t necessary.
 If you can, buy meat, fish, and poultry as is and season it at home.

 The same goes for dairy.
-Read your labels and always buy full fat dairy vs. reduced or non-fat dairy.
+Read your labels and buy full fat dairy vs. reduced or non-fat dairy.

 The health benefits of whole foods